-If you haven't already, have your bicycle professionally fitted for you (the Sports Medicine Cycling Clinic can help).
+If you haven't already, have your bicycle professionally fitted for you (the Cycling Clinic can help).
 You will be amazed by your improved comfort and efficiency.

 Are you due for a new bike helmet?
 Best investment you can make.
 Remember, most helmets are certified for only a single accident.

 Register for a spring 5k or 10k road race to help motivate yourself.
-Start with a simple training plan that allows you to add walking or running mileage slowly (1-2 miles per week), or look into getting your own personal training plan written for you (UW Health Sports Medicine offers individualized coaching sessions)
+Start with a simple training plan that allows you to add walking or running mileage slowly (1-2 miles per week), or look into getting your own personal training plan written for you (UW Health Sports Performance offers individualized coaching sessions).

 Check out those running or walking shoes – replace your shoes after 300-500 miles of wear.

 Remember that it's important to wear proper reflective gear when exercising outside in the early morning or evening.
 Treat yourself to some athletic wear that includes a reflective strip, or bright color.